AssilZ/parts-inventory-tracker/README.md

 - Toggle between ascending/descending order
 - Visual indicators show current sort field and direction
 - Sorting persists across pagination

+#### 4. Audit Trail

+**Feature:** Added tracking of when parts were added to the inventory.

+**Implementation:**
+- Each part now includes a creation timestamp
+- "Added" column shows when each part was created
+- Displays full date and time (e.g., "Dec 15, 2024, 02:30 PM")

+**Design Decision:** Shows absolute timestamps instead of relative time (e.g., "Today", "Yesterday") to provide:
+- Precise audit trail for inventory tracking and compliance
+- Clear chronological ordering when sorting or filtering
+- Consistency across different time zones and user sessions
+- Unambiguous records for inventory reports and analysis

 ---